Thomas M. Sipos

 Links

 Thomas M. Sipos was born in Queens, NY.
-He graduated from NYU's film school and studied writing at UCLA Extension, where he also taught a course.
+He graduated from NYU's film school and studied writing at the UCLA Writers Extension, where he later taught.
+He also taught a course at The Learning Annex.

-Sipos is primarily an author.
-Most of this site is devoted to his books and screenplays.
+Most of this site is devoted to Sipos's books and screenplays.
 (See sidebar).
-But he is also an actor (almost mandatory if you live in Los Angeles County), and a film festival founder and director.
+But he is also an actor (almost mandatory if you live in Los Angeles County), and a film festival director.

 Actor

 Sipos has studied comedy improv at The Groundlings and Upfront Comedy, and acting at various New York and Los Angeles venues.
 He's performed skit comedy and comedy improv on stage in Los Angeles, Pasadena, and Santa Monica.
-He's also appeared in many short films, and two features.
+He's also appeared in many short films, and two features, including Lady Magdalene's (above).
 He belongs to SAG and AFTRA.

 Film Festival Director